Tim Colen, Executive Director

-Caroline is a senior associate in the real estate group at Coblentz Patch Duffy & Bass, specializing in assisting developers with obtaining the requisite approvals to develop real property, including environmental review under CEQA.
+Caroline is a Partner in the real estate group at Coblentz Patch Duffy & Bass, specializing in assisting developers with obtaining the requisite approvals to develop real property, including environmental review under CEQA.
 Caroline also serves on SPUR's Housing Policy Board and their Land Use Planning and Rebuilding Task Force, and is an active member of ULI, as well as an accredited LEED® Green Associate.
 Caroline's unique background in the public and private sectors of urban planning and expertise in commercial and residential real property legal matters provides valuable insight in achieving SFHAC's goals.

 Regulatory Committee Chair

 As a Senior Development Director at AvalonBay Communities, Joe develops complex new multifamily and mixed-use communities in San Francisco and around the Bay Area.
 Prior to joining AvalonBay, Joe spent 7.5 years developing high-quality affordable housing at one of California’s top nonprofit developers, MidPen Housing.
 He was elected to the SFHAC Executive Committee in 2015, and is also a member of the SPUR Housing Policy Committee.
 Joe is a graduate of Stanford University with a BA in Urban Studies.

 Project Review Committee Chair